Caring for a loved one with dementia can be challenging. At times it can feel like a never ending list of demands which can be difficult to meet.

 Be prepared for the future

 It’s also important to be pragmatic.
 Symptoms will likely get worse but there are ways to manage them.
-Planning ahead can also make sure you can consider things such as hiring a carer or what sort of palliative or hospice care your loved one may want and need.
+Planning ahead and creating a care checklist can also make sure you can consider things such as hiring a carer or what sort of palliative or hospice care your loved one may want and need.

 This can also be a good time to consider things such as your loved one’s will and whether they need a Power of Attorney.
 It’s always better to do these things before the disease progresses to far so that your loved one can participate in the decisions.